Kundros/RegeXer/libraries/regexer/README.md

 ## Setup

-If you're building this library for your own, you'll need to have installed npm along with node.js.
+If you're building this library on your own, you'll need to have installed npm along with node.js.

 To build project simply use command below in library root:
 ```bash